twalton83/twalton83/README.md

 I'm a full stack software engineer with a passion for learning.
 Forever wishing for just a few more hours in the day to check out something new.
-Currently working on tools for streamers @ Streamlabs by Logitech!
+Currently working in advertising developing AI driven projects!
 I approach code with a steward intent, leave it better than I found it, and protect that quality with all I have.
 I love testing and all that comes with it!
 <p align="center">
    <a href="https://github.com/anuraghazra/github-readme-stats">
     <img title="Github Stats" alt="DenverCoder1's streak" src="https://github-readme-stats.vercel.app/api/top-langs/?username=twalton83&show_icons=true&theme=tokyonight&layout=compact&hide=html,css,shell&langs_count=8"/>